The Config File

 }

-You can of course override some parts of the default theme and extend others within the same configuration:
+You can, of course, override some parts of the default theme and extend others within the same configuration:

 module.exports = {